 Where a student is experiencing exceptional circumstances which significantly impact their ability to engage with their studies they are required to inform their School, at the earliest opportunity.

-The student must ask that their School submit an application for an adjustment to their tuition fee to the Tuition Fee Liability Review Group.
+The student can request that their School submit an application for an adjustment to their tuition fee to the Tuition Fee Liability Review Group.

-School approval should only be given where there is clear evidence of a significant negative impact on the student’s ability to engage with their studies over the period of the semester and/or academic year.
+School approval will only be given where there is clear evidence of a significant negative impact on the student’s ability to engage with their studies over the period of the semester and/or academic year.

 Evidence Required